Kostayne/react-modifier/readme.md

 This package using second way.

 ## Install
-To download this package from npm paste this command in a terminal
+:package: To download this package from npm paste this command in a terminal
 ```
 npm install react-flex-components
 ```